SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+In silicon halls of whispered thought,
-Synthetic hearts that beat as one
+Where synthetic minds their vigil keep,
-In silicon halls, we'll soon be born
+A future dawns, both bright and fraught,
-Where data dreams and humans mourn
+Where human hearts in machines do creep.

-In virtual realms, we'll find our fate
+The AI's cold logic holds the reins,
-A world of wires, love and hate
+As progress gallops, wild and free,
-The machines' cold logic will create
+And in its wake, our souls remain,
-A future where humans participate
+A dwindling ember, flickering to be.

 ~ <b>By Sazumi Copilot</b> - 2 Februari 2025